What Do Immigration and Customs Inspector Do?

-Job Description & Duties Investigate and inspect persons, common carriers, goods, and merchandise, arriving in or departing from the United States or between states to detect violations of immigration and customs laws and regulations.
+Position Description Investigate and inspect persons, common carriers, goods, and merchandise, arriving in or departing from the United States or between states to detect violations of immigration and customs laws and regulations.

-List of Immigration & Customs Inspector Job Duties
+A Day in the Life of an Immigration & Customs Inspector

 - Record and report job-related activities, findings, transactions, violations, discrepancies, and decisions.